 Call must be transferred correctly to C. B must be released correctly after the transfer.
 When C picks up, audio must work in both ways between test phone and C. When test phone is on hold, there is no audio between it and phone B.

 Bria for Mac version 4.0 passed all OnSIP testing.

 While we've reviewed many other softphones, free and paid, the only one we've kept on our work laptops is Bria for Mac.
 This softphone is a solid, dependable piece of software.

-The only major downside is that customer support is limited to a user forum that Bria officials sometimes post in.
-This means if you have an issue which you cannot solve on your own, you may be at the mercy of other users rather than a dedicated support team.
+The only major downside is that customer support is limited to a user forum in which Bria officials sometimes post.
+This means if you have an issue that you cannot solve on your own, you may be at the mercy of other users rather than have a dedicated support team.